Mentorship: Relationship building

 The relationship and trust between the coach and coachee are a critical component of coaching.
 A coach that has specific content knowledge and respect in a teacher's field of teaching can help build trust.
 Another way to build this trust is through confidentiality.
 In addition to relationship building, it is important to let the coachee feel comfortable talking to their coach about anything.
 Starting a coaching conversation about how a coachee is doing is also important to relationship building.
-Some famous mentors are Mr.bob weasly.

 Mentor-mentee relationships are viewed by the mentee as more valuable when the two meet frequently and are more closely aligned on deeper features (such as shared values and attitudes), rather than surface-level similarities (such as age, race or gender) - though common experiences and backgrounds do provide some benefit.
 Mentees report that more valuable mentor-mentee relationships provide them with a stronger sense of organisational affiliation, reduce their likelihood of leaving, increase their satisfaction and learning, and enhance their perceptions of career success.